dequelabs/axe-core/doc/API.md

 ### API Notes

 * A Rule test is made up of sub-tests.
 Each sub-test is returned in an array of 'checks'
 * The `"helpUrl"` in the results object is a link to a broader description of the accessibility issue and suggested remediation.
-All of links point to Deque University help pages and require a valid login to that system.
+These links point to Deque University help pages, which do not require a login.
+* aXe does not test hidden regions, such as inactive menus or modal windows.
+To test those for accessibility, write tests that activate or render the regions visible and run the analysis again.

 ### API Name: axe.getRules